beeme1mr/kubecon-us-25-flag-observablity/slides.md

 </div>

 <div v-click="3" class="mt-6 text-center text-lg opacity-90">
-Solves the scaling problem, but we need <span class="text-blue-400 font-bold">request-level</span> observability
+Solves the scaling problem, but requires a more complicated setup.
+How can it be improved further?
 </div>

 ---